shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 ## Step 2 - Loading Assets
 With an Asset properly linked you can have a simple and dynamic tab in Loader to show your studios linked Assets.
 This helps artist and creative teams easily re-use assets across multiple projects.

-Assuming the asset is properly linked, open your DCC of choice (Maya, Houdini, Alias, etc.), set the context by opening or saving your working scene.
-Once your scene context is correctly set, launch the Loader from the ShotGrid menu.
-Here you will see the tab called "Assets - Linked" allowing you to access Published Files for Assets across projects.
+Once the Asset is properly linked:
+* Launch your content creation software of choice (Maya, Houdini, Alias, etc.)
+* Set the context by opening or saving your working scene
+* Once your scene context is set, launch the Loader from the {% include product %} menu
+* Now, you will see the tab **Assets - Linked** which allows you to access Published Files for Assets across Projects.

 *See the detailed instructions to add to this Tab to the Loader in your config [here](https://developer.shotgridsoftware.com/2088a677/).*